LoganChoate/3D-Star-Map/ROADMAP.md

 - **Automated Exploration:**
   - **Randomized "Stellar Tour" Mode:** A cinematic idle mode that flies to random stars, orbits them, and displays their information with narration.
 Features intelligent pause durations and "look-before-you-fly" animations.

+- **Recent Stability & UX Improvements:**
+  - Hardened WebGL initialization and post-processing fallbacks to avoid blank renders on browsers that reuse canvas contexts.
+  - Converted legacy data scripts into ES modules and updated imports to ensure stars and constellations load reliably in the standalone build.
+  - Refined distance/size filtering defaults, clamped star scale metadata, and improved selection highlights so the full dataset renders immediately with clearer picking cues.
+  - Added accessibility metadata to filter controls and improved logging around dataset preparation to aid future diagnostics.
   - **Enhanced Narration:** The tour now automatically narrates details for named stars, including karaoke-style text highlighting, and pauses after narration before continuing.

 - **Travel/Route Planning Mode:**